deanchalk/spinwait/spinwait/README.md

 # spinwait
-A Rust implementation of the C# low-level SpinWait class used for high-performance thread synchronisation
+A Rust crate providing a lightweight, adaptive spinning mechanism inspired by C#’s SpinWait type.
+Designed for high-performance, short-duration waits in concurrent applications, this implementation minimizes context-switching overhead by spinning efficiently before yielding to the scheduler.